-If you have received high-risk chemotherapy or targeted therapy drugs, radiation therapy to the chest or whole body, or combined radiation therapy and chemotherapy, talk to your doctor about your heart health, the symptoms to look out for, and whether you need regular heart checks.
+If you have received high-risk chemotherapy or targeted therapy drugs, radiation therapy to the chest or whole body, or chemoradiation, talk to your doctor about your heart health, the symptoms to look out for, and whether you need regular heart checks.
 If you develop heart problems later in life, make sure you let your doctors know about the cancer treatment you had.

 Regular exercise, managing your cholesterol, blood pressure and weight, and stopping smoking can help you look after your heart health.

 Bone density loss (osteoporosis)

 Cancer and its treatment, particularly radiation therapy, can have long-term effects on your bone strength.
 Menopause and some types of hormone therapy may also cause bones to weaken and break more easily.